 What is Scouts ?

-Scouting is a worldwide movement that has shaped the development of youth and adults for more than 100 years.
+Scouting is a worldwide movement that has shaped the development of youth and adults for over 100 years.
 Scouts are in every part of our community, and Scouts is the biggest and most successful youth organisation in Australia.

-More than 20,000 thousand boys, girls, and adults in New South Wales from wide cultural or religious backgrounds or with an intellectual or physical disability enjoy an almost unlimited range of activities.
+More than 17,000 youth and adult members in NSW from various cultural and religious backgrounds and with varying abilities, enjoy an almost unlimited range of activities.

 The aim of Scouting is to encourage the physical, intellectual, social, and spiritual development of young people so they may play a constructive role in society as responsible citizens and as members of their local and international communities.